jagprog5/choose/perf.md

 done) > no_duplicates.txt
 ```

+### long_words_alpha

-This file consists of a large english dictionary in alphabetical order repeated over and over again.
-Intuitively it shouldn't be handled much differently from `no_duplicates.txt` in terms of speed, but it is.
+This file consists of a large english dictionary in alphabetical order repeated.
+Intuitively it shouldn't be needed since the other input files have the same properties here, in particular `no_duplicates.txt` looks roughly the same.
+That being said, it gives some interesting results.

 ```bash
 wget https://raw.githubusercontent.com/dwyl/english-words/master/words_alpha.txt